synapticloop/panl/README.md

 # Why Synapticloop Panl?

-Panl was designed to convert rather long and unfriendly (both in human readable and SEO terms) to shorter, nicer, and friendlier URL paths throughout the entire search journey.
+Panl was designed to convert rather long and unfriendly (both in human-readable and SEO terms) to shorter, nicer, and friendlier URL paths throughout the entire search journey.

 Working with a Solr schema, the Panl configuration files translate unwieldy URL parameters into concise and precise URL paths.